OMNIQ Corp (OMQS) Shares Plummet Below 1-Year High - News Heater

-The stock of OMNIQ Corp (NASDAQ: OMQS) has decreased by -43.75 when compared to last closing price of 1.60.
-Despite this, the company has experienced a -44.10% fall in its stock price over the last five trading sessions.
+OMNIQ Corp (NASDAQ: OMQS) has experienced a decline in its stock price by -14.00 compared to its previous closing price of 0.85.
+However, the company has seen a fall of -55.43% in its stock price over the last five trading days.
 InvestorPlace reported 2023-10-06 that Omniq (NASDAQ: OMQS ) stock is taking a beating on Friday after the artificial intelligence ( AI ) company announced a public share offering.
 According to a press release, Omniq is selling 3 million shares of OMQS stock in this public offering.

 Is It Worth Investing in OMNIQ Corp (NASDAQ: OMQS) Right Now?

-compared to its average ratio and a 36-month beta value of 1.95.
-Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The 36-month beta value for OMQS is also noteworthy at 1.96.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.